 With talk of Earth Overshoot Day each year, it’s worth looking at the ecological footprint of each country.

-It’s a number that does have some flaws and limitations with how it is calculated and how it can be used, but it gives a good guide as to which countries are using/consuming more natural resources in their own country compared to others.
+It’s a number that does have some flaws and limitations with how it is calculated and how it can be used, but it gives a general guide as to which countries are using/consuming more natural resources in their own country compared to others.